- Ecuador’s Social Security Institute

 The Darrin Foundation has invested in AHD’s next phase of evolution: the Andean Health Institute.

 - Harry & Jeanette Weinberg Foundation

-This generous foundation in Owings Mills, MD has funded Hospital PVM’s operating deficit to bring that facility to financial self-sustainability.
+This generous foundation has funded Hospital PVM’s operating deficit to bring that facility to financial self-sustainability.
 The foundation also gave a major injection of funds to build Hesburgh Hospital in Santo Domingo.

 - Hospital Sisters Mission Outreach

 Since 2001, this foundation in Springfield, IL has provided seven containers of high quality hospital equipment and supplies to AHD’s two hospitals.